 - Damaged cheek tissue

-The device is worn while sleeping and prevents the upper and lower jaw from grinding together.
-The jaw is able to rest comfortably and in good alignment allowing the muscles to relax and soft tissues to heal.
+Wearing this device while sleeping prevents the upper and lower jaw from grinding together.
+The jaw can rest comfortably and in good alignment.
+Bruxism devices allow the muscles to relax and soft tissues to heal.

-Patients who grind their teeth and wear an oral sleep appliance often enjoy nearly overnight relief from painful symptoms such as headaches and jaw pain.
-For some patients, a combination of restorative procedures and an oral sleep appliance will be necessary to fully restore their dental health.
+Patients who grind their teeth and wear an oral sleep appliance often enjoy nearly overnight relief from painful symptoms.
+Morning headaches and jaw pain are common in patients who grind their teeth.
+For some patients, restorative procedures and an oral sleep appliance will be necessary to restore their dental health fully.

-Dental crowns, veneers, or tooth bonding can repair excessively worn or chipped teeth caused by bruxism.
-The oral appliance helps to prevent future damage, so you may enjoy lasting oral health.
+Dental crowns, porcelain veneers, or tooth bonding can repair worn or chipped teeth caused by bruxism.
+An oral appliance helps to prevent future damage so you may enjoy lasting oral health.

 Teeth Grinding FAQs